 Effective delivery of health services needs well-managed programs, systems, and institutions.
 Learn More

 Konbit Sante only sends supplies that are specifically identified as needed and requested by our partners.
 We also assist with strengthening supply chain management systems to ensure that the materials reach the patients in need.
 Learn More

 We work with our health partners in collaboration with other NGOs to build on and improve their facilities.
 Learn More

 Good data are needed to guide interventions to improve the quality of care patients received from health facilities.
 Learn More

 Large public health center that includes a 15-bed birthing center, a 6-bed emergency service, and community outreach services.

-60-bed full service private hospital which also operates the primary spinal cord rehabilitation center for northern Haiti.
+60-bed full service private hospital that also operates the primary spinal cord rehabilitation center for northern Haiti.